vaish3496/TimeElapsed-OmegaT-Plugin/README.md

-# OmegaT plugin development skeleton
+# OmegaT plugin for Time Elapsed Using OmegaT Software

-## How to get skeleton into your project
+## Preview

 It is recommend to use `Use this template` button on upper-right side of github project page, to create your project repository.